angelleye/paypal-for-woocommerce-multi-account-management/README.txt

 = 1.1.1 - xx.xx.2018 =
 * Tweak - Adjusts layout of condition trigger builder.
 [PFWMA-5]
+* Fix - Resolves an issue where some original condition triggers no longer worked after new condition triggers were added in last update.
+[PFWMA-21]

 = 1.1.0 - 08.16.2018 =
 * Feature - Adds User Role based condition triggers.
 [PFWMA-8]